-When to Visit Tibet
+When to Visit Tibet?

-The high season of tourism in Tibet is from summer to mid-autumn, while the best time to visit Tibet is from July to October.
-During the time, you can enjoy mild weather, enjoyable sunshine, pure sky and a clear view of landscapes.
-Summer is the best time for photographers while autumn is the best time for trekkers.
-However, travelers flood into Tibet during this period, you will have you tour will crowds.
+Thus, you may also consider touring Tibet during the low season to avoid the horde of visitors during the high travel season.
 Winter of Tibet owns strong sunshine, which makes the weather not as freezing as you imagine.
 Visiting Tibet in winter means fewer travelers, lower cost, and unique sceneries.
-Although some roads and scenic sites in remote areas are blocked because of the snowfall, Lhasa, Shigatse, and Nyingchi are always available during the whole year.
+Although some roads and scenic sites such as Mt.Kailash, lake Namtso, etc. in remote areas are blocked because of the snowfall, Lhasa, Shigatse (Everest Base Camp), and Nyingchi are always available during the whole year.

 If you plan to visit Tibet in spring, it’s highly recommended to have a trip to Nyingchi.
 Known as the “Switzerland of China”, Nyingchi is blessed with mild weather and beautiful scenery.
 Especially when peach flowers bloom in spring, the famous Peach Flower Festival really worth a visit.